bmike2047/wordscount/README.md

 #### 6)Notes
 - If a worker goes down we will need to re-run it with the same name it had before.
 Names must be unique.
 - The accuracy of the utility is based on the regexp and other filters we used to split the words at CountWorker.java, lines:188,198 This can be tuned.
-- If the command line is too big this is because we depend a lot on the machine we are running the utility on and the file size.
-Most of the parameters have default values but some tuning is needed.
-- The utility can be run with the commands provided above.